danielmoi/command-line-tute/README.md

 ### 1. Productivity
 The command line is available on all computers.

+- connect to remote databases
+- update remote server files

+### 2. Cool things
+Here are some [examples](/cool-things.md) of some neat things we can do in the command line.

 ## But why another tutorial on the command line?